cloudflare/cloudflare-docs/products/pages/src/content/platform/deploy-hooks.md

 ### Strapi

-In your Strapi Admin panel, you can set up and configure webhooks to enhance your experience with Cloudflare Pages.
-In the Strapi menu:
+In your Strapi Admin Panel, you can set up and configure webhooks to enhance your experience with Cloudflare Pages.
+In the Strapi Admin Panel:
 1. Navigate to **Settings**.
 2. Select **Webhooks**.
 3. Select **Add New Webhook**.